 Lead by example and get involved in your team’s work to show them you’re invested in the projects they’re working on.

 Build trust with your team by delegating responsibilities and giving team members freedom to make important decisions.

-You don’t need to set a New Year’s resolution in order to get motivated.
-When you have clarity on why your work matters and how it fits into your general company goals, you know what to prioritize and how to get started.
+You don’t need a New Year’s resolution to get motivated.
+When you have clarity on why your work matters and how it fits into company goals, you’re better informed on what to prioritize and how to get started.